 Price: $257.21 + $153.80 Shipping & Import Fees Deposit to Canada

 - One of the features I wanted to mention is the “Auto-hitch memory” function.
 This means that the Smart jack remembers where your hitch height is.
-This means that you can raise your hitch off your tow vehicle and, all you do is press and release both the up and down arrow simultaneously 3 times within 2 seconds, and the jack will automatically retract or extend to the original hitch height position.
+This means that you can raise your hitch off your tow vehicle.
+To re-hitch your trailer, press and release both the up and down arrow simultaneously 3 times within 2 seconds, The jack will automatically retract or extend to the original hitch height position.
 I think this is a great feature.

 - 3, 500-pound capacity